 But, I was a single mom and was already working full time building a corporate career.
 My son was in school and childcare longer than I wanted already.
 I wasn’t willing to spend my nights in college because my time with my son was more important to me.
 I was doing well in the corporate world even though I didn’t love it, so I decided to sacrifice my career happiness for quality time with my son and I wouldn’t change that decision for the world.

 But as soon as my son was grown and moved out on his own…my world shifted.
-It’s like the Universe said “Ok, the corporate world suited you while your purpose was raising your son, but now it’s time to follow your new purpose and suffering is going to get you there”.
+It’s like the Universe said “Ok, the corporate world suited you while your purpose was raising your son, but now it’s time to follow your new purpose and your current suffering is going to get you there”.

 Why do we always have to suffer to grow?
 Unfortunately, because suffering is what changes us and takes us to a new stronger level.
 The best way to look at suffering is to embrace it and say “Cool!
 I’m about to grow and become more awesome!”
 Yeah I know that’s hard but it’s actually the truth.
 As I always say…embrace the suck. 😉